microsoft/coe-starter-kit/coe-cli/docs/aa4am/readme.md

 - [Scenarios](./scenarios.md) - Discusses different install scenarios for AA4AM from Demo Installs to Enterprise Deployments
 - [Key Concepts](./key-concepts.md) - Understand the key concepts for the components that are being automated under the hood by the CLI commands
+- [Personas](./key-concepts.md) - Understand the key personas that may be related to AA4AM.

 ## Overview